 - A. Duty hours: Defined as all hours spent on scheduled clinical and academic activities, regardless of setting, related to the pharmacy residency program that are required to meet the educational goals and objectives of the program. - 1.
 Duty hours includes: inpatient and outpatient patient care (resident providing care within a facility, a patient's home, or from the resident's home when activities are assigned to be completed virtually); staffing/service commitment; in-house call; administrative duties; work from home activities (i.e., taking calls from home and utilizing electronic health record related to at-home call program); and scheduled and assigned activities, such as conferences, committee meetings, classroom time associated with a master's degree for applicable programs or other required teaching activities and health and wellness events that are required to meet the goals and objectives of the residency program. - 2.
-Duty hours exclude reading, studying, and academic preparation time (e.g., presentations, journal clubs, closing knowledge gaps); travel time (e.g., to and from work, conferences); and hours that are not scheduled by the RPD or a preceptor. - B. Maximum Hours of Work per Week - 1.
-Duty hours must be limited to no more than 80 hours per week, averaged over a four-week period, inclusive of internal and external moonlighting.
+Duty hours excludes reading, studying, and academic preparation time (e.g. presentations, journal clubs, closing knowledge gaps); travel time (e.g., to and from work, conferences); and hours that are not scheduled by the RPD or a preceptor.

-- C. Mandatory Duty-Free Times - 1.
+- B. Maximum Hours of Work per Week - 1.
+Duty hours must be limited to no more than 80 hours per week, averaged over a fourweek period, inclusive of internal and external moonlighting. - C. Mandatory Duty-Free Times - 1.
 Residents must have a minimum of one day in seven days free of duty (when averaged over four weeks).
-At-home call cannot be assigned on these free days.
-Residents at NEA Baptist Memorial Hospital will NOT participate in any type of on-call program. - 2.
+At-home call cannot be assigned on these free days. - 2.
 Residents must have at a minimum of 8 hours between scheduled duty periods. - D. Continuous duty is defined as assigned duty periods without breaks for strategic napping or resting to reduce fatigue or sleep deprivation. - 1.
 Continuous duty periods for residents should not exceed 16 hours. - 2.
-Residents at NEA Baptist Memorial Hospital will NOT participate in any type of on-call program. - E. Tracking of Compliance with Duty Hours - Duty hours will be tracked using the Duty Hour Form in PharmAcademicTM.
+Residents at NEA Baptist Memorial Hospital will not participate in any type of on-call program. - E. Tracking of Compliance with Duty Hours - Duty hours will be tracked using the Duty Hour functionality of PharmAcademic[TM].
 Residents will receive a monthly automated reminder to complete the duty hour form.
 The resident will document either "yes" or "no" to being compliant with duty hours for each month.
 If the resident chooses "no", they are required to enter an explanation as to why they were noncompliant. - 2.
-The RPD will receive notification of the Duty Hour Form completion and must review and cosign the form.
-If the RPD notices any inconsistencies or missing information upon the review, this will be discussed with the resident and the form will be corrected. - 3.
-If the resident exceeds duty hours, the RPD will develop a plan with the resident to maintain compliance with the policy, which may include an adjustment of schedules and/or ceasing any moonlighting hours.
+The RPD will be notified for any duty hour form that is not in compliance.
+The RPD will review and sign off on the form in PharmAcademic[TM]. - 3.
+The RPD will review the duty hour dashboard in PharmAcademic[TM] as well.
+If the RPD notices any inconsistencies or missing information upon the review, this will be discussed with the resident and actions will be taken, as needed, to avoid future instances of non-compliance.